 The 24 VDC power line used to drive motors and solenoids is equipped with a circuit breaker (CB1) for protection against overcurrent.
-The 24 V line used to drive the first feed motor (M1), alignment motors (M3, M11), and stapler shift motor (M4) are equipped with a fuse, which is designed to blow when an overcurrent occurs.
+The 24 V line used to drive the first feed motor (M1), alignment motor (M3), and stapler shift motor (M4) are equipped with a fuse, which is designed to blow when an overcurrent occurs.